Complete Robust Hybrid Systems Reachability: Axioms and Rules of

+Soundness of the axiom \irref{odeboxdiamond} crucially relies on the space-boundedness and the time-boundedness of the differential equation.
+Time-boundedness is ensured by \(\syntnorm{\myvect{\ivar}}\leq \evolutionboundterm\) as a time component \(\tau'=1\) is always included in \(\pevolve{\synodevec{\ivar}{\term}}\).
+The space-boundedness is important, as it makes it possible to handle solutions which exist only for finite time and therefore leave the bounded domain.

-\subsubsection{Differential Equations via Iterations}
+\subsubsection{Differential Equations via Iterations.}

-{\ptest{(\syntnorm{\myvect{\ivar}}\leq \evolutionboundterm-\varepsilon)};\humod{\myvect{\ivar}}{\myvect{\ivar}+h\myvect{\term}};\humod{\varepsilon}{(1+h\lipsch)\varepsilon+\tfrac{\lipsch\fbdd}{2}h^2}}
+{\ptest{(\syntnorm{\myvect{\ivar}}< \evolutionboundterm-\varepsilon)};\humod{\myvect{\ivar}}{\myvect{\ivar}+h\myvect{\term}};\humod{\varepsilon}{(1+h\lipsch)\varepsilon+\tfrac{\lipsch\fbdd}{2}h^2}}

-An important ingredient to handle the continuous parts of hybrid systems is a reduction of the continuous dynamics to discrete dynamics by means of an Euler approximation similar to axiom~\(\gandalfsymb\) in \cite{DBLP:conf/lics/Platzer12a}.
-This is possible because robustness ensures that if a state satisfying \(\fml\) is reachable, then there is some margin of error \(\varepsilon>0\) and a reachable state where \(\fml\) is true everywhere in its \(\varepsilon\)-neighborhood.
-Thus continuous reachability can be rephrased by reachability along a discrete approximation of error at most \(\varepsilon\).
-To capture this understanding of robustness syntactically, define for any \strictfml formula \(\posfml\) the \emph{\(\varepsilon\)-interior} as the formula
+An important ingredient to handle the continuous parts of hybrid systems is a reduction of the continuous dynamics to discrete dynamics by means of an Euler approximation similar to axiom~\sgandalfsymb \cite{DBLP:conf/lics/Platzer12a}.
+This is possible because robustness ensures that if a state satisfying \(\fml\) is reachable, then there is some margin of error \(\varepsilon>0\) and a reachable state \(\state\), such that \(\fml\) is true everywhere in the \(\varepsilon\)-neighborhood for \(\state\).
+Thus, continuous reachability can be rephrased by reachability along a discrete Euler approximation of error at most \(\varepsilon\).
+This \emph{quantitative robustness} is syntactically described by the \emph{\(\varepsilon\)-interior} \(\epsint[\varepsilon]{\fml}\) of a \strictfml formula \(\fml\):